rrachu/bspwm/README.md

 ## BSPWM Dotfiles
 Repository containing all my configuration files used to create my rice.
-Below an example of the final result.
+Below an example of the final result. <br>Linux Mint, Ubuntu and Debian based.

 ![image](example.png)
 ---